Homemade BBQ Sauce Recipe

-- If you like a smoky flavor in your BBQ sauce, you can add 1 or 2 teaspoons of liquid smoke along with the other ingredients.
+- If you like a smoky flavor in your BBQ sauce, you can double the amount of smoked paprika or add 1 or 2 teaspoons of liquid smoke along with the other ingredients.
 I left the liquid smoke out of the main recipe because I wanted to keep it simple, and liquid smoke is not something that I keep in my kitchen.

-- You can make this barbecue sauce ahead and refrigerate it for up to 2 weeks.
+- You can make this barbecue sauce ahead and refrigerate it in an airtight container for up to 1 week.
 Or freeze it for up to 3 months.

 - 2 tablespoons molasses

-- 1/8 teaspoon cayenne pepper (optional, for extra spice)
+- 1-2 pinches crushed red pepper flakes (optional, for spice)

-- Store BBQ sauce for up to 2 weeks in the refrigerator or up to 3 months in the freezer.
+- Store BBQ sauce for up to 1 week in an airtight container in the refrigerator or up to 3 months in the freezer.

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!